jamesfiszer/ai-chat-bot/README.md

 Chat bot starter template using Node.js.
 Utilizing the Facebook Messenger platform and conversational AI platform from [api.ai](http://api.ai).
 This repo was created as an experiment in chat bots and learning about Facebook's new Messenger platform.
 Conversational AI APIs are becoming more abundant and this was a good opportunity to try one out as well.
 I tried [wit.ai](http://wit.ai) but it proved difficult to get up and running quickly.
 I ultimately landed to [api.ai](http://api.ai) and loved that it could carry conversational small talk right out the gate with no training.

+Thank you to [jw84](http://github.com/jw84) for his [messenger-bot-tutorial](https://github.com/jw84/messenger-bot-tutorial), this is another great resource for additional information on getting your Facebook Messenger Bot up and running.

 Installation
 -----------